azurite/Dungeon-Generator/README.md

 1. ```corridorlist[i].start``` and ```corridorlist[i].end``` are basically two points that have an x and y coordinate
 2. Access the coordinates like ```corridorlist[i].start.x``` and ```corridorlist[i].start.y```

-##### 2.3 The entityList property contains an array of all entity objects scatterd on the map.
+##### 2.3 The entitylist property contains an array of all entity objects scatterd on the map.
 It has the following properties:

 1. ```entitiylist[i].type``` determines that type of entity it is and is directly corresponding with the entity types that you defined with ```Dungeon.createDungeon()``` type properties are: